bottiger1/Cubemaker/README.md

 ## Credits

 The program was written by Bottiger @ skial.com.
-Thanks to Berke for discovering the method.
-Thanks to VTFLib for creating the library.
+Thanks to Berke for teaching me the basic method of making cubemap skyboxes with VTFEdit.

+Thanks to VTFLib and fp16 libraries.

 ## Licenses